Willi Castro Player Props: Twins vs. Mariners

 Willi Castro At The Plate

-- Castro has nine doubles, a triple, five home runs and 17 walks while hitting .243.
+- Castro has nine doubles, a triple, five home runs and 17 walks while batting .247.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.